For many years now there has been increasing interest in building granny flats in suburban areas and inner city locations around the country.

 So, here’s the answer to what you really want to know.
 What’s it cost to build a granny flat in Newcastle and the Hunter Region?

-The cost of building a granny flat does vary and will depend on a range of different factors such as the level of inclusions, site access, location and of course the size.
-To give you an idea of costs, we generally find that the typical two bedroom granny flat starts at around $103,000 plus connections and council costs and can range up to $150,000 depending on what you are looking for and what you want to build.
+The cost of building a granny flat does vary and will depend on a range of different factors such as the level of inclusions, site access, connection to services, location and of course the size.
+To give you an idea of costs, we generally find that the typical two bedroom granny flat starts at around $135,000 plus connections and council costs and can range up to $155,000 depending on what you are looking for and what you want to build.

 We hope that this information has been helpful and would be happy to answer any questions that you may have about building a granny flat in the Newcastle region.